South African cuisine: History

-The San peoples were hunter-gatherers, who mostly depended on foods like tortoises, crayfish, coconuts and squash.
-Agriculture was introduced to South Africa by the Bantu peoples, who were taught to grow vegetables such as maize, squash and sweet potatoes.
+The San peoples were hunter-gatherers, who mostly depended on foods like tortoises, crayfish, coconuts, and squash.
+Agriculture was introduced to South Africa by the Bantu peoples, who continue in the cultivation of grain, starch fruit and root tubers — in the manner of maize, squash, and sweet potatoes, following their introduction in the Columbian exchange, displacing the production of many Old World food crops.
+Mabele (red sorghum) and madumbe (cocoyam, taro, or arrowroot) also continue to be widely cultivated.

 By the 17th century, Dutch and British foodways brought via European immigration resulted in further culinary diffusion.
-The Cape Malay community founded a distinctive diasporic cuisine, derived largely from South East Asian culinary traditions, while Afrikaner voortrekkers further inland adapted Dutch, Khoisan, Cape Malay and Bantu foodways to accommodate their peripatetic lifestyle.
+The Cape Malay community founded a distinctive diasporic cuisine, derived largely from Southeast Asian culinary traditions, while Afrikaner voortrekkers further inland adapted Dutch, Khoisan, Cape Malay and Bantu foodways to accommodate their peripatetic lifestyle.
 In addition, French Huguenot refugees, many of whom settled in Franschhoek, played an instrumental role in developing South Africa's viticultural industry.

 During the period of British colonial rule, immigrants from Asia, many of whom arrived as indentured laborers in the 19th century, further enriched the culinary oeuvre of South Africa.
-In particular, Indian South Africans brought a wealth of spices, seasonings and dishes, historically associated with Kwa-Zulu Natal, although Indian cuisine is currently widely available across South Africa and consumed by all ethnic groups.
+In particular, Indian South Africans brought a wealth of spices, seasonings and dishes, historically associated with KwaZulu-Natal, although Indian cuisine is currently widely available across South Africa and consumed by all ethnic groups.

 Disinvestments and sanctions imposed on South Africa during apartheid stifled the country's culinary output.
 At this time shebeens, situated in urban townships, became very popular and often served as non-formal community centers, especially for black South Africans who pursued their cultural and culinary traditions.
 Following the end of apartheid, South African cuisine witnessed a renaissance, with diverse culinary options available in most of the country's major cities catering to tourists, expatriates and local residents.
 In addition, South African ingredients and dishes have attained greater visibility worldwide, owing to the burgeoning South African diaspora.